-The activity also involves conducting a review of the District Plan every 10 years, conducting a review of the District's environment every five years, processing private plan change requests and notices of requirements for designations.
+The activity also involves conducting a review of the District Plan every 10 years, conducting a review of the state of the District's environment every five years, processing private plan change requests and notices of requirements for designations.
 A yearly requirement is to provide data on this activity for the Ministry of the Environment National Monitoring System.